dgg32/ncbi-taxonomy-pulumi/README.md

 # Introduction

-This repository contains code and data for my article "".

-1. The graphql_genbank folder contains three GBK files and scripts for importing and querying.
-They were used in the tutorial

-2. The other scripts are pulumi setup file.

-# Introduction

 This repo contains code for the NCBI taxonomy Rest Api in my article Five Commands Build Two NCBI APIs on the Cloud via Pulumi.